 The further along your plans, the more danger there is.
 But apart from working out how close you are to killing yourself, what else is there?

 Who is to blame?
 Feeling suicidal is not your fault

 When I said earlier that society is to blame for feeling suicidal, what did you feel?
 Did you believe me?

 Sometimes it is hard to blame society.
 You might think “well other people are dealing with it, why can’t I?”.
 Well, they might be dealing with it fine for now, but we don’t know if that will change.
 Everyone has a breaking point.
 That point where you feel you can’t go on.

 There are many things about society that are stacked up against you.
 People who are rich and powerful have more opportunity.
 They had a well-funded education that meant they could get better paid jobs.
-They don’t have to struggle with doing more than one job just to make ends meet.
-They don’t suffer the effect of low wages or pay-freezes.
+They don’t have to struggle with doing more than one job just to make ends meet, and they don’t suffer the effect of low wages or pay-freezes.